 p.s.
 If you want an easy dinner idea to make while you're dreaming of these brownies, try this delicious hands-off and foolproof Oven Baked Ribs recipe from my friends at Smarty Pants Kitchen.
 You won't be disappointed!

 Love this recipe?
 Please leave a 5-star ⭐️ rating in the recipe card below ⬇️ and/or a comment further down the page.

 I'd love to hear from you!
 Stay in touch on Facebook, Instagram, Pinterest, and please tag me using the hashtag #scotchandsconesblog.
 You can also sign up for my mailing list.
 I can't wait to see your creations!

 - ¾ cup cocoa powder, Dutch-process, see Recipe Notes

-- 1 tsp espresso powder, optional, see Recipe Notes
+- 1 teaspoon espresso powder, optional, see Recipe Notes

 - 4 large eggs